Traditional Chinese Medicine Treatment for Stroke

 How to use: Ginkgo Biloba is available in many different forms including tea, extract, powder and capsules.

 Acupuncture is the most popular treatment for stroke patients in China.
 It can help stroke recovery by making the nerve pathways regenerate quicker by sending strong signals along the pathway.
-Acupuncture also helps circulation of Qi and blood, bringing healing nutrients to the affected area.
+Acupuncture also helps circulation of qi and blood, bringing healing nutrients to the affected area.
 Many studies have shown acupuncture to improve stroke recovery.
 On the other hands, many claim that there is no benefit from acupuncture.
-You should choose licensed and experienced acupuncturists who have studied in China as part of their clinical trainings.

 Researcher suggests that regular massage lowered blood pressure and heart rate in stroke patients, and also eased anxiety.
 Massage can help with stress reduction and combat feelings of depression that are common emotional health concerns of stroke patients.
 For both mental and physical well-being, keeping stress and depression under control is an important part of stroke recovery.